Majesty of the 3 National Parks in the State of Washington

 Found in the biodiverse eight life zones are countless forms of plant and animal life.
 Naturalists would naturally be drawn to this primitive landscape that includes glacier sculpted mountains, valleys and lakes.
 There are hundreds of mountain peaks and hundreds of glaciers.
 In fact in the lower 48 States of the U.S. more numbers of glaciers can be found in this one park system than anywhere else.

 Ross Lake in the Ross Lake Recreation Area to the northeast and Lake Chelan in the Lake Chelan National Recreation Area in the southeast portions of the National Park are two of the largest lakes which provide aquatic recreational activities.

 Scenic Highway 20 bisects the North Cascades National Park from east to west going through the Ross Lake Recreation Area.

-There was once mining that took place here.
+At one time mining took place here.
 Prospectors once labored for the hopes of finding gold, silver, and copper.
 Horseshoe Basin leaves evidence behind of those efforts from years long ago and hikers often start their journey from one point which was once a service road to the mines.